Records of Fallen Baseball Players - Athletes Lost to War

 Postwar Commemoration and Preservation of Memory

 After the war, the professional baseball world has worked to commemorate fallen players and preserve their memory.
 Professional baseball, which resumed in 1947, carried the meaning of requiem for fallen players.
 The Baseball Hall of Fame and Museum displays materials related to fallen players, and memorial events are held around August 15, the anniversary of the war's end.
 At the Sawamura Award ceremony, the tragedy of war is passed down alongside Eiji Sawamura's achievements.
 However, with 80 years having passed since the war and the generation with direct war experience diminishing, there are concerns about the fading of memory.
-In recent years, interview surveys with families of fallen players and digitization of wartime baseball materials have been advancing.
-Recognizing through the sacrifices of fallen players that professional baseball is entertainment enjoyed in peacetime remains an important endeavor for modern baseball fans as well.
+Since the 2010s, interview surveys with families of fallen players and digitization of wartime baseball materials have been advancing.
+Recognizing through the sacrifices of fallen players that professional baseball is entertainment enjoyed in peacetime remains an important endeavor for postwar generations of baseball fans as well.